University of North Texas Department of Political Science

 Tom Bruneau and Diego Esparza.
 2018.
 “Intelligence Fusion Centers: Bridging State/Local Law Enforcement and National Intelligence Culture?”
 In Homeland Security Cultures, edited by Alexander Siedschlag and Andrea Jerković.
 London: Rowman and Littlefield.

 Calfano, Brian, Valerie Martinez-Ebers, Diego Esparza, and Francisco Ortega.
 “Police Reform in America: Empowering Local Communities and Enforcing Change.”
 (Under Contract) University of Michigan Press

 Research in Progress

-Diego Esparza “Peacekeeping and Trust in the Armed Forces”
+Diego Esparza “Peacekeeping Missions and Trust in Developing Countries’ Armed Forces”